 According to the Cornell study (done over a six-year period), you should plant tulips this way:

-- Loosen soil if possible.
+- Clear away snow and loosen soil, if possible.
 If not, choose an area with soil full of organic matter.

 - Scratch in bulb fertilizer.
 If the ground is totally frozen, scatter fertilizer sparingly and over a larger range than normal.